Have questions about the upcoming Spring Garden Waldorf School Auction? We hope you find the answers below in our Frequently Asked Questions.

 Q: Where is it held?

-A: This year’s auction will be at the majestic Greystone Hall in Downtown Akron at:
+A: This year’s auction will be at The Tangier, located at:

 Q: When is it held?